reeddunkle/Codjo/Talking_Points/Optimizing.md

     return True
 ```

 You might point out that this function could exit the loop midway with its `return False` statement, and you're right.
-It could exit with the first calculation even and get an `O(1)` in the best case.
+It could exit with the first calculation even and get `O(1)`.

-You can actually describe your complexity in three different ways, **best case**, **worst case**, and **expected case**.
+You can describe your complexity in three different ways:
+- **best case**
+- **worst case**
+- **expected case**.

 Usually, people don't talk about best case time complexity.
 It isn't that useful.

-As for distinguishing between expected and worst case, I haven't read a good explanation yet.
+As for distinguishing between expected and worst case, I haven't found a satisfying explanation yet.

 This is Gayle Laakmann McDowell's explanation in _Cracking the Coding Interview_:
 > For many—probably most—algorithms, the worst case and the expected case are the same.
 Sometimes they're different, though, and we need to describe both of the runtimes.

 Just before she says this, she explains the best, worst, and expected runtimes for quick sort (`O(N)`, `O(N²)`, and `O(N log(N))` respectively).
-The number people care about with quick sort is almost always `O(N log(N))`.
+Usually, people describe quick sort's big O as `O(N log(N))`.

-On the other hand, with `is_palindrome`, no one would think to calculate an expected case by averaging the best and the worst.
+On the other hand, with `is_palindrome`, no one would think to calculate its expected case by averaging the best and the worst.
 They would just say that the expected is the same as the worst.

-For now, forgive my less-than-perfect explanation of this.
-At least you're aware of this, if you weren't before.
+For now, forgive my less-than-perfect explanation.

 Space Complexity